semgrep/semgrep-docs/docs/semgrep-app/user-management.md

 In organization accounts, collaborators can collectively manage Semgrep App.
 By default, users can:

-* Add projects to scan
+* Add projects to scan.
-* View and triage findings
+* View and triage findings.
-* Determine what rules to run and actions
+* Determine what rules to run and actions.
-* Manage tokens and other settings
+* Manage tokens and other settings.
-* View an organization's private rules
+* View an organization's private rules.

 Semgrep App can restrict features based on user roles.
 See [Controlling access through roles](#controlling-access-through-roles).